mr28Verma/Assignment-Approval-System/README.md

 approved
 ```

-For a rejected assignment that is resubmitted:
+For an assignment rejected by the Professor and subsequently resubmitted:

 ```text
 draft